 Applications should be completed and submitted here.
-Applications are due by June 18, 2021.
-FAQs Question: How will applications be reviewed?
+Applications are due by April 10, 2020.
+Question: How will applications be reviewed?
 All applications submitted will be first reviewed by teams of community members who will review applications from the geographic areas where they live.
-Once the community teams review the applications they will send their recommendations to a state-level team that will make the final decisions based on those recommendations.
-Announcements of final decisions will be made at the end of August 2021.
+Once the community teams review the applications they will send their recommendations to a state level team that will make the final decisions based on those recommendations.
+Final decisions will be made before the end of June 2020.

+FAQs

 Question: What will happen if I am selected to become a State of Hope site?

 There are several selection categories for the State of Hope.
+All applicants will be selected for one of three categories:

+- Emerging Sites

-All applicants will be selected for one of the two categories: - State of Hope Sites (technical support without formal funding) - State of Hope Funded Sites (provided one-time seed funding and technical support) All applicants will be notified of decisions made by August 2021.
-Please review the Application Process Section in the Toolkit to learn more about the State of Hope Site Categories.
+- State of Hope Sites (without formal funding and technical support)

+- State of Hope Supported Sites (provided one-time seed funding and technical support)

+All applicants will be notified of decisions made by late Spring 2020.
+If you are selected to become a State of Hope supported site, you will receive the following:

+- Targeted support

+- Trauma training for community members

+- Seed funding

+- Training on how to use the design thinking process

+- Connection to the larger Hope Ecosystem

 Question: How much money can I apply for?

 We are looking to support a variety of innovative and creative ideas and will provide seed funding for projects anywhere from \$500 to \$75,000.

 Question: Can I apply as a team?